Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/logging-profiles.md

 For changes to the configuration to have an effect, the process must be restarted.

-If you want different logging behaviors than these, see the next section.
+If different logging behaviors are required, see the next section.

 To specify logging for a given profile, write a class that implements `IConfigureLoggingForProfile<T>` where `T` is the profile type.